Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 * Remove the respective package references (or)
 * Add `AddHttpClientInstrumentation` or `AddSqlClientInstrumentation` to the TracerProvider configuration.
 Detailed guidance can be found in the OpenTelemetry documentation for [HTTP](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.Http) and [SQL Client](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.SqlClient).

-**Missing Application Insights Standard Metrics**

-If an app references `OpenTelemetry.Instrumentation.AspNetCore`, `OpenTelemetry.Instrumentation.Http`, and `OpenTelemetry.Instrumentation.SqlClient` without the appropriate configuration, standard metrics might be missing.
-Solutions include:

-* Removing all these package references (or)
-* Adding configurations such as `AddAspNetCoreInstrumentation`, `AddHttpClientInstrumentation`, and so on to the OpenTelemetry TracerProvider.

 **Note:** If all telemetries are missing or if the above troubleshooting steps do not help, please collect [self-diagnostics logs](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry/README.md#troubleshooting).

 ## Next steps